 Baby can gum the rattle or start tracking the high contrast colors.

 We swapped this out and hung it on our Lovevery Play Gym a points but it has been both of my kids least favorite teether/rattle that we own.

 Black and white flashcards

-Babies LOVE high contrast images in the early days.
+Babies LOVE high contrast images in the early days as their eyesight develops.
 We put these inside the standing card holder and travel card holder and she adored looking at the shapes!